-For many educators, summertime is an opportunity to relax, recharge and reflect.
-Contrary to the popular perception that teachers have their “summers off,” many teachers take advantage of extra time during the summer to pursue personal and professional development.
-While it is not the same as following the daily school schedule and keeping up with all of our responsibilities, it seems that the majority of teachers these days stay active in some form of professional learning over the summer.
+Because most teachers have their “summers off,” there has been the perception that teachers leave all thoughts about school and teaching behind.
+However, quite the opposite is true as many teachers take advantage of having extra time in the summer to pursue personal and professional development.
+While it is not the same as following the daily school schedule and keeping up with all of our responsibilities, it seems that the majority of educators actively engage in some form of professional learning over the summer.

-So what is the best way for educators to get the professional development that they need and to have time to relax not only through the summer but throughout the school year?
-We know that technology is great for providing new ways to learn and to make connections for ourselves and our students.
-Although technology is not always the answer, it can present multiple solutions for educators looking to take advantage of professional learning opportunities.
+So what are some ways for educators to get the professional development that they want and need while also having time to relax and recharge, not only through the summer but during the school year?
+There are many options made possible through technology that provide teachers with different ways to learn.
+Although technology is not always the answer, it presents multiple solutions for educators looking to take advantage of professional learning opportunities.

-Here are five different types of learning experiences that can enable educators to engage in professional development, free from any time and place constraints.
+Here are seven different types of learning experiences that can enable educators to engage in professional development, free from time and place constraints.

-- PLCs: Schools may be moving in the direction of PLCs.
+1) PLCs: Schools have been focusing more on creating PLCs.
 A PLC is a professional learning community which can function in multiple ways.
-Each individual group can have a specific focus, for example learning about STEM initiatives, focused on topics such as trauma-informed teaching or social emotional learning perhaps.
-Other PLCs may focus on a specific type of learning, for example a book study or even self-directed initiatives that teachers may choose to undertake.
-PLCs can meet during the school day in a common planning time, or scheduled on a regular day each week or as needed.
-Using technology, PLCs can collaborate whether through traditional email and messaging, or using communication tools like Slack or Voxer.
+Each individual PLC can choose a specific focus.
+For example, some PLCs may focus on topics such as DEI (diversity, equity and inclusivity), trauma-informed teaching or social emotional learning (SEL) perhaps.
+While other PLCs may choose to run a book study, learn about a content-area specific topic, or something like STEM and future ready skills.
+Some PLCs may meet during the school day in a common planning time, or on a specific day each week.
+With technology, PLCs can meet virtually and collaborate using Zoom or Google Meet, use traditional email and messaging apps, or communication tools like Slack or Voxer.

-- Blogging and personal reflections: An important part of our professional practice is the art of reflection.
-Being reflective is how we can continue to improve, to push ourselves to keep learning and use our experiences to plan our next steps.
-Our days can become so busy that keeping thoughts fresh about a class we taught, a conversation we had, or an interaction that could have gone better, might be difficult.
-There are different ways to make note of these experiences.
+4) Blogging and Personal Reflections: An important part of our professional practice is the art of reflection.
+Being intentional about reflecting each day will help us to continue to improve, to push ourselves to keep learning and to plan our next steps.
+Days can become so busy that keeping thoughts fresh about a class we taught, a conversation we had, or an interaction that could have gone better, might be difficult.
+How can we find time to reflect?.
 Keep a small notebook or post-it notes and place them in different areas of your room (it works), or use a tool like Voxer to do voice recordings to keep your thoughts.
-The power in being intentional about reflecting is that we can transform these thoughts, or those notes, or voice texts, into a blog and share with our PLN.
-Our stories can be shared and might just be the advice or encouragement that a colleague needs.
+Set aside time each day to have a conversation with a friend and share experiences.
+The power in being intentional about reflecting is that we can transform our thoughts, those notes, or voice texts, into a blog or a podcast and share with our PLN.
+It is important to share our stories, even though that can leave us feeling vulnerable, because it might just be the advice or encouragement that a colleague or member of our PLN needs.

 Why We Must Continue to Learn

-Being an educator means that you are passionate about lifelong learning.
-It’s also about stretching ourselves when it comes to our comfort zone.
+As we have experienced over the past two years, we have to continue to build our skills and be as prepared as we can, especially when faced with challenges such as those from school shutdowns.
+Being connected made a difference for educators in working through these challenges and helping us to stretch ourselves and step out of our comfort zone.
 We should not feel as though we can only teach topics related to our content area.
-The best way that we can provide authentic and real-world experiences for our students is if we continue to challenge ourselves and expand the things that we are knowledgeable about.
+The best way that we can provide authentic and real-world experiences for our students is if we continue to take some risks ourselves and expand the things that we are knowledgeable about.
 We also need to understand what it’s like to be a student and to potentially struggle with different concepts or styles of teaching and learning.

-I think we have to consider and realize that professional development today is different than it was in the past.
-We have access to all of these different resources and when determining our professional goals, we have to remember that what we are deciding to do is directly going to impact not only our students but those that interact with them in the future.
-So our professional development consideration should be student-focused as well as based on our own personal interests and needs.
+Professional development today is so different than in the past.
+We have access to so many resources for learning and determining our professional goals.
+We have to remember that the decisions we make for our PD will directly impact not only our current students but those that interact with them in the future.
+Our professional development decisions should be student-focused as well as based on our own personal interests and needs.

-The power of learning whenever we connect with others and share our stories and our experiences, really serves to amplify the learning potential.
+Connecting with others and sharing our stories and our experiences really amplifies our learning potential.
 When educators seize the opportunity to try new things and continue to grow, we can provide our best selves for those we lead and learn with.